Duehicky/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png)

-Take the difference of the means an medians.
+Take the difference of the means and medians.

 The mean is slightly changed while the median shows no change.

 ```r